 About the Loganberry Inn

-When I arrived, Nanette was cooking up breakfast of made-to-order-eggs, crispy bacon, and still-warm homemade scones.
-She popped out for greetings before heading back to the kitchen to finish up the last touches.
+When I arrived, Nanette was cooking breakfast of made-to-order eggs, crispy bacon, and still-warm homemade scones.
+She popped out for greetings before returning to the kitchen to finish the last touches.

-Fresh coffee is a help-yourself endeavor that is served from the dining room sideboard.
-The dining room’s paisley wallpaper, built-in corner cabinets and artwork of fruits and flowers offer a homey feel while evoking the Victorian time period.
-Table groupings allow for a variety of seating options from those traveling with others to folks traveling alone.
+Fresh coffee is a help-yourself endeavor served from the dining room sideboard.
+The dining room’s paisley wallpaper, built-in corner cabinets, and artwork of fruits and flowers offer a homey feel while evoking the Victorian era.
+Table groupings allow for a variety of seating options, from those traveling with others to folks traveling alone.

 In addition to the dining room, Loganberry Inn’s living room lounge is a perfect hangout spot.
 Wingback armchairs, a plush sofa, end tables with period lamps, curio cabinets with treasures to look at, and area rugs create a sense of casual comfort.